Last updated on 18 June 2026

 Public consultation

-The council is proposing to run a public consultation on Kingston’s final draft Local Plan (called a Regulation 19 consultation) in summer 2026.
+The public consultation on Kingston’s final Draft Local Plan (called a Regulation 19 consultation) is taking place from 6th July to 4th September 2026.
 This will be the main opportunity for individuals and organisations to influence the plan before it goes to the government’s Planning Inspectorate by the end of the year.

 Timetable

-At the Place Committee meeting on 5th February, the following revised timetable was agreed:
+At February 2026’s Place Committee meeting, the following revised timetable was agreed:

 This proposed timetable is part of the borough’s Local Development Scheme, which is the council’s timeline for producing strategic planning documents.